-The parties assert in support of their request that protection of the identified categories of confidential information is necessary to protect both the parties and other persons from annoyance and embarrassment.
-Discovery in this case may seek private information concerning both parties and nonparties, including, but not limited to, plaintiff's confidential financial and tax information and other private documents regarding plaintiff's income; confidential matters concerning Defendant Alenco, Inc.'s trade secrets and any other proprietary and confidential business information; and the personnel files of current and/or former employees of Defendant Alenco.
+The parties assert that protection of the identified categories of confidential information is necessary to protect both the parties and other persons from annoyance and embarrassment.
+Discovery in this case may seek private information concerning both parties and nonparties, including, for example, but not limited to, Plaintiff's medical records, confidential financial and tax information and other private documents regarding Plaintiff's income; confidential matters concerning Defendants' trade secrets and any other proprietary and confidential business information, the personnel files of current and/or former employees of Defendants, and non-public, confidential financial information of Defendants.
+The privacy interests in such information substantially outweigh the public's right of access to these records.
+Good cause exists for the issuance of a protective order under Federal Rule of Civil Procedure 26(c), including the fact that the majority of persons associated with this matter, and the above-described documents, reside or work in a relatively small group of communities which are geographically close; and if the confidential information were known in the general community, such knowledge could lead to embarrassment, humiliation, loss of status and reputation, and could potentially impact upon certain persons' personal and/or work relationships.

-For good cause shown under Fed.
-R. Civ.
-P. 26(c), the court grants the parties' joint request and hereby enters the following Protective Order:
+For good cause shown under Federal Rule of Civil Procedure 26(c), the court grants the parties' joint request and hereby enters the following Protective Order:

 - 1. Scope.
 All documents and materials produced in the course of discovery of this case, including initial disclosures, responses to discovery requests, all deposition testimony and exhibits, and information derived directly therefrom (hereinafter collectively "documents"), are subject to this Order concerning Confidential Information as set forth below.
 As there is a presumption in favor of open and public judicial proceedings in the federal courts, this Order will be strictly construed in favor of public disclosure and open proceedings wherever possible. - 2.
 Definition of Confidential Information.
-As used in this Order, "Confidential Information" is defined as information that the producing party designates in good faith has been previously maintained in a confidential manner and should be protected from disclosure and use outside the litigation because its disclosure and use is restricted by statute or could potentially cause harm to the interests of disclosing party or nonparties.
-For purposes of this Order, the parties will limit their designation of "Confidential Information" to the following categories of information or documents: plaintiff's financial and income records, including tax returns; plaintiff's medical records; personnel and/or human resources files regarding current and former employees of Defendant Alenco; Alenco's proprietary and financial information; documents related to the operation of Alenco's business, including policies, practices, or procedures; and such other similar information the parties deem to be confidential and/or proprietary.
-Information or documents that are available to the public may not be designated as Confidential Information. - 3.
-Form and Timing of Designation.
-The producing party may designate documents as containing Confidential Information and therefore subject to protection under this
+As used in this Order, "Confidential Information" is defined as information that the producing party designates in good faith has been previously maintained in a confidential manner and should be protected from disclosure and use outside the litigation because its disclosure and use is restricted by statute or could potentially cause harm to the interests of the disclosing party or nonparties.
+For purposes of this Order, the parties will limit their designation of "Confidential Information" to the following categories of information or documents: